UtrechtUniversity/getting-started/README.md

 Activation of these apps for your repositories differs per application.
 [View instructions](docs/third-party-applications.md).

-If you need any other applications, submit a request via [Topdesk](https://uu.topdesk.net)
+If you need any other applications, submit an [Issue](https://github.com/UtrechtUniversity/getting-started/issues/new)

 ## Learning Git